raul23/pyebooktools/docs/examples.rst

 Reset the main config file
 --------------------------
-To reset the **main** config file with factory settings as defined in the `default_config.py`_:
+To reset the **main** config file with factory settings as defined in `default_config.py`_:

 .. code-block:: terminal